NicholasThrom/ts-express-empty/style-guide.md

 Short descriptive names are preferred to long descriptive names.

-Words should not be shortened unless their long form would be surprising.
+Do not shorten words unless their long form would be surprising.

 For example, `init`, `url`, and `cos` are preferred to `initialize`, `universalResourceLocator`, and `cosine`.